-Software needs include subscriptions to 123 forms, Remind, sustainability of the Consortium website, and boosting on Facebook to advertise classes.
+Ongoing Software needs include subscriptions to 123 forms, Remind, sustainability of the Consortium website, and boosting on Facebook to advertise classes.
+These programs are essential for communication to students who don't normally access the main SRJC website and channels of communication.